dotclear/clearbricks/README.md

 Of course, you're encouraged to use the `$__autoload` magic for your own classes.

+## Requirements

+In order to use Clearbricks you need:

+ * PHP 5.3 with the following modules:
+    * mbstring
+    * iconv
+    * simplexml

 ## Use it with Mercurial

 You may think that all this subdirectories is a mess.
 You're quite right.
 But